lnquy065/inquirer-interrupted-prompt/readme.md

 # inquirer-interrupted-prompt

-Allows turning any existing [inquirer](https://github.com/SBoudrias/Inquirer.js) prompt into a prompt that can be interrupted with a custom key.
+Allows turning any existing [inquirer](https://github.com/SBoudrias/Inquirer.js) and its plugin prompts into prompts that can be interrupted with a custom key.

 It works for menu and submenu programs.
 For example, we have an application that allows browsing and editing files: